Meeting Protocol and Rules

 The reason for the rule is that our kind mentors are too willing to help!
 We can get significantly off-track from the original question, perhaps then to run out of time - the original question never gets completed - everyone is confused and frustrated.
 We will discuss this potential rule during the next meeting.

 We don't have side conversations or have multiple conversations as the same time.
 There is one topic and one person speaking at the same time for the whole group.
 You can type, or text, or listen to (videos if you have headphone) but don't start a verbal conversation with your neighbor.
 Instead, bring up what you want to talk about with the whole group once the current topic is finished.

 Debugging You Code Rule

 We don't present our code and ask what is wrong with it.
 Debugging is not something that suits our format.
-After the meeting, you might be able to find someone to look at the code.
+After the meeting or on our gitter group, you might be able to find someone to look at the code.